 We’ll provide a safe bed in the big, comfortable house.
 We’ll support you so you can go to school or TAFE.
 Younger girls remain in school while older girls are encouraged to enrol in further education and training.
 You’ll learn about looking after your health, cooking healthy food, managing your money and getting legal advice.
 We can connect you to the right people to talk to about your problems and things that have happened to you.

-There are seven beds and you’ll receive weekly, individual case management.
-Once you’re admitted, you’ll be able to stay with us for up to three months.
+There are eight beds and you’ll receive weekly, individual case management.
+The beds are for short term stays.
 We care about your future too.
 We can stay in touch with you after you’ve left us and you’re welcome to come and stay again if you need to.

 Monday to Friday...